 On May 22, 2018, DEP issued the NPDES permit [PA0252808] renewal.
 Public notice of DEP’s draft permit renewal was published in the April 7, 2018 edition of the Pennsylvania Bulletin.
 More info (begins on page 1956).

-On August 11, 2020, DEP issued an individual NPDES Permit for discharges of stormwater associated with construction activities.
+On August 11, 2020, DEP issued an individual NPDES Permit for discharges of stormwater associated with construction activities at the generation site.

 Robinson Power Company, LLC’s consultant provided a number of responses and submittals to DEP’s technical deficiency letters (TDL) in addition to the permit application.